Galley: Modern Query Optimization for Sparse Tensor Programs: Experimental Evaluation

-To demonstrate the importance of selecting optimal formats, we implement a simple push-based breadth first search algorithm using Galley and different hand coded Finch implementations.
-Both systems are provided with a single iteration at a time and the total execution time across all iterations is reported.
-This means that the core optimization question is how to represent the vector of visited vertices and the vector of frontier vertices.
-The former grows monotonically over the course of the algorithm while the number of non-zeros in the latter forms a curve, peaking in the middle iterations.
-We provide two implementations of Finch 1) using a sparse vector for both intermediates and 2) using a dense vector for both intermediates.
-Fig.~\ref{fig:bfs} shows that Galley is faster than both dense and sparse approaches for 3 of the 5 graphs and is competitive for all graphs.
-Note that this includes the optimization time for Galley.
+To demonstrate the importance of format selection, we implement a breadth-first search algorithm using Galley and hand-coded Finch implementations.
+Both systems receive a single iteration at a time, and the total execution time is reported.
+The core computation is a masked sparse matrix times sparse vector to compute the new frontier vector.
+The main decision is the visited and frontier vectors' formats.
+The former's sparsity grows monotonically over iterations, while the latter peaks in the middle iterations.
+We provide two implementations of Finch, using either a sparse or a dense vector for both.
+Fig.~\ref{fig:bfs} shows that Galley's mixture of sparse and dense formats is significantly fastest for 4 of the 5 graphs and is competitive for all graphs.
+For 4/5 graphs, the total optimization time (not depicted in the figure) is less than $.25$ seconds.
+This experiment demonstrates the utility of sparsity-aware format selection, and future work should consider ways to amortize optimization time for iterative workloads.